RittmanMead/obi-metrics-agent/README.md

 **obi-metrics-agent** is a tool that extracts OBIEE's performance metrics from the [Dynamic Monitoring Service (**DMS**)](http://docs.oracle.com/cd/E23943_01/core.1111/e10108/dms.htm#CIHCFIFA) functionality.

-For more details, see the Rittman Mead blog.
+For more details, see http://ritt.md/oma-intro